 Part of what it means to be a creative artist is to dive willingly into work that might not work.
 And the other part, the part that’s just as important, is to openly admit when you’ve gone the wrong direction, and eagerly walk away, even (especially) when it’s personal.

-Godin’s blog is usually useful and highly recommended, but today applies specifically to creative artists.
-Check out the rest of the post here.read more
+Godin's blog is usually useful and highly recommended, but today applies specifically to creative artists.
+Part of what it means to be a creative artist is to dive willingly into work that might not work.
+And the other part, the part that's just as important, is to...read more

 February 13, 2015.
 Doors open @ 18:30.
 1810 Pine Street.